HydrologicEngineeringCenter/SHEF_processing/rtd_docs/dss_sensors+parameters.rst

         YY,Code-Gage Status Lvl 3,n/a,*,

 ..
-[1] The documentation for the 10 April 1988 version of ``SHFDSS`` provides instructions for updating from versions prior to February, 1986.
+[1] The program was a Fortran program named ``SHFDSS`` written in the early to mid 1980s (the documentation for the 10 April 1988 version provides instructions for updating from versions prior to February, 1986) for the Harris minicomputers that comprised
+   USACE's Water Control Data System (WCDS).

 ..
 [2] The default file names (``SHFDSSS`` and ``SHFDSSP`` for the sensor and parameter files, respectively) remained unchanged, except for changing to lower-case in the original HEC-DSSVue SHEF import/export code.
 The columnar formats remain